 You searched for: “axinomancy

-axinomancy, axionmancy
+axinomancy, axionmancy (s) (noun) (no pl)

-Divination with an axhead and a “jet-stone” placed on a bed of hot embers; or with a marble.
+A future prediction using the head of an axe or a hatchet: Axinomancy is a divination with an axhead and a “jet-stone” placed on a bed of hot embers; or with a marble.

-Practiced by the ancient Creten Greeks to discover a crime.
+Axinomancy was practiced by the ancient Creten Greeks to discover a crime.
 An agate or piece of jet (stone) was placed on a red-hot axe which indicated the guilty person by its motion.

 An additional method was to suspend a hand ax, or hatchet, from a string attached to its handle, twirl it and see to whom it pointed when it stopped.

-A third and perhaps the best method was to drive the ax blade into the top of a post and let it waver there, while a group danced around the post.
+A third, and perhaps the best method, was to drive the ax blade into the top of a post and let it waver there, while a group danced around the post.

 This entry is located in the following unit: -mancy, -mancer, -mantic, -mantical (page 3)